-Knightly News Broadcast: Paul Hartzog and Teri Reed, sponsors
+Knightly News Broadcast: Paul Hartzog and Stephanie Strange, sponsors

 Steele Knightly News (SKN) airs a broadcast weekly to the entire campus.
 SKN is a student-driven experience for those who have successfully completed the Introduction to Journalism or Audio/Visual Production courses.
 Students film, edit and produce weekly entertaining broadcasts which inform the campus of activities and events of interest.
 Most often, Final Cut Pro X, Adobe Premiere Pro CC and Adobe After Effects CC are used to produce high-quality programs for SKN.
 This opportunity provides the ultimate hands-on, leadership-building, higher-order thinking experience for the students of Steele High School.

-HOSA: Michael Herrera, Linda Guerra, Christy Vinklarek, Krysten Bailey, sponsors
+HOSA: Linda Guerra, Christy Vinklarek, Krysten Bailey, sponsors

 HOSA is a national student organization endorsed by the U.S. Department of Education and the Health Science Technology Education Division of ACTE.
 HOSA's two-fold mission is to promote career opportunities in the health care industry and to enhance the delivery of quality health care to all people.
 HOSA's goal is to encourage all health occupations instructors and students to join and be actively involved in the HSTE-HOSA Partnership.
 The mission of HOSA is to enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science technology education students, therefore, helping students to meet the needs of the health care community.